Idle Hands (1999)

 Premios & Similares

-Premios: N/A
+Premios:

-Palabras Clave
+Palabras clave

-Palabras Clave: angel costume, attic, bass guitarist, crawling hand, knitting needle, noise complaint, priestess, trowel
+Palabras clave: angel costume, attic, bass guitarist, crawling hand, knitting needle, noise complaint, priestess, trowel

 Anton, a 17-year-old stoner with no particular ambitions, spends his days getting high and mooning over Molly, his beautiful neighbor.
 However, things take a dark turn when Anton's hands develop a mind of their own, turning him into an unwitting serial killer.
 This is due to the old adage about 'idle hands being the devil's playground' proving true.
 The story follows Anton as he tries to prevent more murders while also navigating his newfound powers and his feelings for Molly.